 Myth: Colon cancer is a deadly disease.

 Fact: Colon cancer is a highly treatable disease.
 When it is found and treated early, the five-year survival rate is about 90 percent.
-Unfortunately, many people aren’t getting regular colonoscopies so only about 4 out of 10 patients are diagnosed at an early stage when treatment is most effective.
+Unfortunately, many people aren’t getting regular colonoscopies so only about four out of 10 patients are diagnosed at an early stage when treatment is most effective.
 And remember it is entirely preventable if removed at the pre-cancerous stage as a polyp.